 In the first half of the, we will be addressing PBL topics in perceptual psychology.
 Following each of these discussions, students will be assigned into small groups or given an individual assignment.
 Each group will present a summary of work 2 weeks later and each individual will submit a brief report (2-3 pages).
-Each assignment is worth 22.5% of your grade; the group presentation will consist of 12.5% of your final grade and the written report will be 10% of your final grade.
+Each assignment is worth 22.5% of your grade (group presentation = 12.5%, written report = 10% of your grade).